Chhabi Biswas (politician)

-Chhabi Biswas (ছবি বিশ্বাস) former politician of Communist Party of Bangladesh who is currently Bangladesh Awami League politician and the former Member of Parliament from Netrokona-1.
+Chhabi Biswas (b.
+26 May 1951) is a Bangladesh Awami League politician and a former member of parliament from Netrokona-1.

-Early life

-Biswas was born on 26 May 1951.

 Career

 Biswas's political career started as a member of Communist Party of Bangladesh.
-He participated in the general election of 1991 in Netrokona-1 constituency from Communist Party of Bangladesh and got 3,918 votes which is 3.8% of total votes cast at that time.
+He participated in the general election of 1991 in Netrokona-1 constituency from Communist Party of Bangladesh and received 3,918 votes, which is 3.8% of total votes cast at that time.